Sermon on the Circumcision and Name of Jesus. January 1, 2017

 Some people get incarnation confused with reincarnation.
 Re‑incarnation refers to being incarnated in another body after having been incarnated in a previous one in a previous life.
 It means receiving a new incarnation, becoming present in a new body.
 That’s a view associated with Eastern religions such as Hinduism and Buddhism.
 (Actually, Buddhists seek the enlightenment that will free the soul from suffering endless reincarnations.)
 Christians don’t believe in reincarnation.
 We believe that God created us as living, breathing, unique bodies and that God will recreate us as living, breathing, unique bodies in the resurrection of the dead.

 God can and does exist without a body.
-God is a Spirit.
+God is Spirit.
 God as spirit is a form that we cannot touch or see.
-But we are saying that in Jesus, God has become fully present in a human body, in a form that is not only touchable and seeable but which is subject to all the limitations and vulnerabilities that we, as incarnate people, are subject to.
+But we are saying that in Jesus, God has become fully present in a human body, in a form that is not only touchable and visible, but which is subject to all the limitations and vulnerabilities that we, as incarnate people, are subject to.

 This is precisely what is described in the verses we heard from Paul: “When the fullness of time had come”—the right time—, “God sent his Son”—someone who could truly represent him, “born of a woman”—in other words, born in the usual way, “born under the law”—the Law God had given to his people through Moses, “in order to redeem those who were under the law”—to set free those who were captive to sin and death, “so that we might receive adoption as children”—to become God’s children.